MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 Select MySQL.

-Enter the required information such as connection information and click Add service.
+Enter the necessary information, such as connection details, and press Add service.

-Now you can add nodes from the GUI.
+This allows you to add nodes from the GUI.

-Enabling the backup management feature of PMM Server
+Enable the backup management function of the PMM Server.

-The MySQL backup management feature is in technical preview and must be enabled separately.
+MySQL's backup management feature is in technical preview and needs to be enabled separately.

-Select the gear icon on the left menu bar → [PMM Settings]
+Select the gear icon in the left-hand menu bar → [PMM Settings]

 • PMM Client is installed

-• The user who connects to MySQL through PMM Client has BACKUP_ADMIN privileges
+• The user connecting to MySQL via PMM Client has BACKUP_ADMIN privileges.

 • The data directory is /var/lib/mysql

-• Once the package is installed, you can run the following command:
+• After installing the package, you can execute the following command.

 • xtrabackup